 Ticks are another common parasite found in dogs and cats.
 You will most often find these parasites during the warmer months of the year when it is humid.
 A bad tick infestation can make your pet feel lethargic and uncoordinated, so it is very important to ensure they are properly removed, right away.

 Many different types of intestinal worms infect dogs and cats.
 If your pet is not treated right away, intestinal worms can also affect you and your family, especially children.
 Intestinal worms include whipworms (which only infects dogs), tapeworms, hookworms, and roundworms.
-Your four-legged friend will need to be dewormed regularly (every three to six months) to prevent intestinal worm infestation.
+Your four-legged friend will need regular deworming in Marion (every three to six months) to prevent intestinal worm infestation.

 Fleas are the worst during the summer months and can cause any pet a lot of misery when they bite.
 Fleas are not picky and will go after humans as well, jumping off the pet and onto you, the kids, or your guests.

 Once your pet gets fleas, it may feel like you will never get those pesky parasites to go away, but there are preventative measures you can take before the warmer temperatures hit that will help ensure a flea-free and happy pet.